 Vicki graduated Pensacola’s LEAP program in 2010, serving as the Internal Communications Chair for her class and remains involved with the LEAP Curriculum Committee & Youth LEAP.
 Vicki currently serves on the National Association of Industry & Office Properties Northwest Florida Chapter Board of Directors, is active with the Northwest Florida Homebuilder’s Association, the Pensacola Association of Realtors Governmental Affairs Committee and is a legislative liaison for the Florida Land Title Association.

 The health of the community is important to Vicki, who served as a leader in dental health.
 She sat on the State of Florida Board of Dentistry as a Consumer member from 2009 to 2012 and was a member of the Oral Health Florida Leadership Council, and served Nationally as the District 12 ADEX Florida House of Representatives Consumer Member.
 Also believing that an active child is a health child, Vicki coached softball for 11 years with the Perdido Bay Youth Sports Association.
 She is widely known around town as “Coach Vicki”

-An avid golfer, Vicki met her husband Mike of 26 years on the golf course.
-They have a 24-year-old son, Cody, attending the University of West Florida.
+An avid golfer, Vicki met her husband Mike of 29 years on the golf course.
+They have a 26-year-old son, Cody who studied at Pensacola State College and the University of West Florida.
 She was raised at the Myrtle Grove Baptist Church and currently attends Christ Episcopal Church.